oisinsdoyle/Hydrogen-tranport-tool/README.md

 ---

 ## 8. Future Improvements
+- Improve pipeline feature overcoming gaps in pipeline data to result in a more accurate routing system, network data could potentially be fixed manually or a more sophisticated function used to interpolate between points

-- Add support for last-mile transport using road or rail network models
+- Add support for last-mile transport using road and potentially rail network models
+- add support for ship transport and expand beyond europe
 - Include more detailed cost parameter settings, account for different pipeline types, cross border fees etc
 - Improve robustness for ambiguous or poorly geocoded place names / include select on map feature
 - Integrate pipeline construction costs for hypothetical extensions